JQIamo/Wavemeter-Dashboard/README.md

 of several channels.
 - PID (well, actually no D, just PI) control to set the DAC to fight against frequency error.
-- Signal Channel Display to let you have a clear view of the wave meter pattern, long-term frequency changes, etc.
+- Signal channel display to let you have a clear view of the wave meter pattern, long-term frequency changes, etc.
 - Alert system, screaming at you if things went wrong.